ZigaSajovic/javaCalculus/README.md

 Class "GradientDescent" performs optimizations, methods contain a boolean parameter "convex", which when "false" transforms the problem into a space where all saddle points are local extrema.
 To be used with Lagrangians.

 Other classes added, that are may be helpful on projects in need of analytic derivatives.
-Such as EquationSolver, basic vector (Vec) and matrix (Matric) algebra, basic statistics (Stat), distances in 3D space (point to line, line to line, etc.)
+Such as EquationSolver, basic vector (Vec) and matrix (Matrix) algebra, basic statistics (Stat), distances in 3D space (point to line, line to line, etc.)

 All are free to employ and modify for personal use.